Nandi – The Mount of Shiva

 Nandi’s Legacy and Cultural Influence

 Nandi’s legacy extends beyond mythology into cultural practices and festivals.
 His association with Shivaratri, the night dedicated to Lord Shiva, makes him a central figure in temple rituals and celebrations.
-During Shivaratri, special pujas are performed before Nandi, invoking his blessings for strength, health, and spiritual purity.
+During Shivaratri, special pujas are performed before Nandi, invoking his blessings before approaching Shiva’s sacred presence, reinforcing the connection between devotee and deity.
 The Pradosha Vrata ritual also venerates Nandi as an intermediary, highlighting his eternal presence and role in connecting devotees with Shiva.

 Nandi’s image is also found outside temples and is often invoked in agricultural communities, where the bull is respected as a symbol of strength and fertility.
 The bull is revered in Hindu culture as an essential partner in farming, making Nandi an embodiment of nature’s blessings and agricultural prosperity.